latranchee/espanso-gpt/README.md

 ### AI Task Assistant

-Type `:gpt` and a form will appear, letting you:
+Type `:gpt:` and a form will appear, letting you:

 - Select conversation mode (new or continue last)
 - Choose task objective (Q&A, Speech-to-Text, Customer Support)